Skip to content

 Curiosity Engine

-No competitor implements systematic curiosity.
+Few memory systems implement systematic curiosity-driven gap detection.
 Inspired by Loewenstein's information gap theory (1994).

 Prediction Engine